 How better to escape the demands of online technology than to switch off one part of the brain and turn towards another creative side of our being?

-In a study published in Art Therapy last year, researchers found that levels of cortisol (the body’s stress hormone) decreased in 75% of participants who had engaged in artistic production.
+In a study published in Art Therapy in 2022, researchers found that levels of cortisol (the body’s stress hormone) decreased in 75% of participants who had engaged in artistic production.
 Research into practice in the areas of health and social care is ongoing but among the many benefits discovered, the study showed that working with clay promoted speedy recovery after illness; helped alleviate anxiety, depression, and stress; and ultimately reduced spending on health and social services.

 Making is good for your mental health

 Pottery engages the ‘effort-driven reward circuit’, which provides meaningful relief from depression on a neurochemical level.
 As educator Jenni Lukasiewicz puts it: ‘You put clay on the wheel.
 It gives you a little fight, and you get past it, and there is this object.’
 That ‘little fight’, or the resistance the clay gives back, is part of what gives the practice power, and what can alter the brain’s natural pathways, helping alleviate symptoms of depression.